Local Drinks to Try at Spätis in Berlin

 Based out of Berlin, Wodka Gorbatschow is a German vodka brand that has been producing in Berlin for over 100 years, ever since Russian vodka distillery operator, Lev Leontyevitch Gorbachev, fled St. Petersburg with his family during the October Revolution.

-Jägermeister, a German digestif made with 56 herbs and spices, is quite well known outside of Germany.
+Jägermeister, a German digestif made with 56 herbs and spices, is quite well-known outside of Germany.
 If you haven’t tried Jägermeister before, the taste is more distinct with a complex herbal aroma and strong black licorice flavor.
 It’s a love-it-or-hate-it kind of drink.
-Another drink you can keep an eye out for is Kleiner Feigling, which is a naturally flavored fig liquor that has become a cult classic since their initial launch in the 90’s in Eckernförde, Germany.
+Another drink you can keep an eye out for is Kleiner Feigling, which is a naturally flavored fig liquor that has become a cult classic since its initial launch in the 90s in Eckernförde, Germany.
 They’re easy to spot between their silvery lavender caps and pair of cartoonish eyes on every bottle.
 Korn is another liquor present at Spätis, I don’t find them to be too favorable, but they’re German and produced using five specific grains.

 Wine